dna.reinyday.com - The Gottesman Surname Project

 The Gottesman Surname Project

 Gottesman Lineages.
 The Gottesman Surname Project strives to establish the number of unique Gottesman lines via the DNA Project.
+Any man with the surname Gottesman can participate.
 Each new testee will match an existing line or establish a new one.
-The following eight lineages have been verified via DNA test:
+The following thirteen lineages have been verified via DNA testing:

-Haplogroup E-M34.
-This lineage is descended from Abraham Gottesman (born 1853 in Obava, a few miles away from Munkacs) who married Etel/Etya Salamon (born 1856 in Romania) and had at least seven children, six of whom moved to the U.S./Canada approximately 1898-1908.
+Identified as Haplogroup E-M35 but not SNP tested.
+This lineage is descended from Abraham Gottesman (born 1853 in Obava, a few miles away from Munkacs) who married Etel/Etya Salamon (born 1856 in Romania) and had at least seven children, six of whom moved to the US/Canada approximately 1898-1908.
 Those six were: David (b.
 1880), Moshe, Zelig/Zoltan, Beryl/Bill, Israel/Isadore (b.
-1885) & the only girl, Pearl, who married Moshe Klein.
+1885) & Pearl, who married Moshe Klein.
 The seventh was Leia (b.
 1897), about whom we have no further data.
-After WWI, that Austro-Hungarian Empire sub-Carpathian area became Czechoslovakia and after WWII, Ukraine.

-Haplogroup E-M34.
-This lineage is descended from Daniel Gottesman (?-?) who married Freude Süssel Mahlberg (?-?).
-This line is from Wyszatyce, near Przemysl, Poland.
-It is not related to the other E-M34 line (it is a 14/25 match).
+Identified as Haplogroup E-M35 but not SNP tested.
+This lineage is descended from Leon and Bronya Gottesman from Wyszatyce, near Przemysl, Poland.
+Their son Daniel Gottesman and his wife Frida/Freude Süssel Mahlberg had 15 children.
+Some descendants go by the surname Garson.
+It is not related to the other E-M35 line (it is a 14/25 match).

-Haplogroup J1.
+Identified as Haplogroup J1 (J-M267) but not SNP tested.
 This Cohanim lineage is descended from Betzalel Gottesman (1779-18??), father of Dovid Shmuel/David Samuel Gottesman (~1825-1867).
 Dovid Shmuel was married to Chaya Rivka or Helen Spiegel (perhaps both).
 He had six children born in Munkacs/Mukacheve.
 It is one branch of this family that lends its name to several libraries, some Yeshiva University buildings, and Central National-Gottesman.

-Haplogroup J-M267 (J1).
+Identified as Haplogroup J1 (J-M267) but not SNP tested.
 This lineage is descended from a Gottesmann family that changed the name to Beron, based on the mother's maiden name.
-It is not related to the other J1 line (it is a 30/37 match).
+It is probably not related to the Yeshiva University J1 line (it is a 30/37 match).

-Haplogroup J2.
+Identified as Haplogroup J2 (J-M172) but not SNP tested.
 This lineage is descended from Max Gottesman and his wife Henrietta Fensterstock.
 This family is traced to Munkacs/Mukacheve.

-Haplogroup J2.
-This lineage is descended from Yankiel/Yaacov Gottesman (1809-1869) his son Moshe Gottesman (1862-1939), who married Yetta Sosya Weitzman.
+Predicted as Haplogroup J2a1 Z467> L210 but not SNP tested.
+This lineage is descended from Yankiel/Yaacov Gottesman (1809-1869) via his son Moshe Gottesman (1862-1939), who married Yetta Sosya Weitzman.
 This family is traced to Husiatyn/Gusiatyn, Ukraine and Przemysl, Poland.
 It is not related to the other J2 line (it is a 24/43 match).